keith-E/Porky/README.md

 Wire Diagram of the Button setup for the Raspberry Pi:
 ![Imgur](https://i.imgur.com/KZoeVSA.png)

-**Note: the USB Camera and Powerbank are missing from this diagram.**
+**Note: the USB Camera and Powerbank are missing from the diagram above.**

 Image of the configured setup: